Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 where $\mu_X$ is the atomic weight of the X element, and we have introduced an efficiency factor of condensation for silicate grains $\delta_{AGB,sil}$, set to 1 in our reference model.
 Therefore, the mass of the X element locked into silicate grains is given by

 It is straightforward to adapt the above treatment to chemical compounds different from olivine.

-{\bf SNae II and Ia}.
-Unlike AGB winds, explosive outflows produced by SNae are generally assumed to be mixed only at a macroscopic level \citep[e.g.][and references therein]{dwek98}, which implies that both carbon and silicate dust forms at the same time.
+{\bf SNae II and Ia}. \edi{By converse, in the outflows produced by SNae explosions, carbon and silicate dust can condense at the same time, since such outflows are mixed only at macroscopically} \citep[e.g.][and references therein]{dwek98}.
 Hence:

-where ${SNx}$ stands either for ${SNII}$ or ${SNIa}$, and $M_{ej,X}^{SNx}$ is the mass of the generic element $X$ ejected by a star particle through the ${SNx}$ enrichment channel during a given time-step.
+where ${SNx}$ stands either for ${SNII}$ or ${SNIa}$, and $M_{ej,X}^{SNx}$ is the mass of the generic $X$ element ejected by the ${SNx}$ explosions from a star particle during a time-step.
 For SNae we assume a lower dust condensation efficiency of $\delta_{SNII,C} = \delta_{SNIa,C} = 0.5$ and $\delta_{SNII,sil}=\delta_{SNIa,sil}=0.8$ as in \cite{dwek98}.
-These values are meant to account for both incomplete condensation of available elements, as well as grain destruction by SN shock.
+These values accounts for incomplete condensation of available elements and for grain destruction by SN shock.
 We point out that in the last years the role of individual SNIa in dust production has been substantially revised downward, based both on observational and theoretical studies \citep[see discussion in][and references therein]{gioannini17}.
 This could be easily accounted for by reducing the corresponding condensation efficiencies.
 However, since we found that even with the adopted values the global contribution of SNIa turns out to be minor in our simulations (see Section \ref{sec:results}), we do not perform this modification in the present work.